Effective: December 13, 2023

 Phone: 1-800-500-9991 (toll-free)

-If an issue cannot be resolved through direct communication between yourself and ALOM, we have further committed to refer unresolved Privacy Shield complaints to the ICDR-AAA Privacy Shield Program Independent Recourse Mechanism, an alternative dispute resolution provider located in the United States that is able to conduct a binding arbitration proceeding between yourself and ALOM.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit https://go.adr.org/privacyshield.html for more information or to file a complaint.
-The services of the ICDR-AAA Privacy Shield Program Independent Recourse Mechanism are provided at no cost to you.
+In compliance with the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF and the Swiss-U.S. DPF, ALOM commits to refer unresolved complaints concerning our handling of personal data received in reliance on the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF and the Swiss-U.S. DPF to ICDR-AAA DPF IRM Service, an alternative dispute resolution provider based in the United States that is able to conduct a binding arbitration proceeding between yourself and ALOM.
+If you do not receive timely acknowledgment of your DPF Principles-related complaint from us, or if we have not addressed your DPF Principles-related complaint to your satisfaction, please visit https://go.adr.org/dpf_irm.html for more information or to file a complaint.
+The services of ICDR-AAA DPF IRM Service are provided at no cost to you.

 Cookies and Other Tracking Technologies